Annual Conference

 Lightning Round Talk (7 minutes) – NEW

-Lightning Round Talks are fast-paced, high-impact presentations designed to share one compelling idea, strategy, tool, framework, or insight with the audience.
+Lightning Round Talks are TED Talk style, fast-paced, high-impact presentations designed to share one compelling idea, strategy, tool, framework, or insight with the audience.
 Selected presenters will participate in a curated 50-minute session led by an emcee.
 Each presenter will have exactly 7 minutes and may use up to 3 slides.
 There will be no individual Q&A following presentations.
-Talks should be concise, engaging, and accessible, similar in style to a TED Talk format.
+Talks should be concise, engaging, and accessible.

 Examples of appropriate Lightning Round topics may include: